flutter/packages/packages/image_picker/image_picker/README.md

 #### macOS installation

-Since the macOS implementation uses `file_selector`, you will need to add a filesystem access [entitlement](https://flutter.dev/to/macos-entitlements):
+Since the macOS implementation uses `file_selector` by default, you will need to add a filesystem access [entitlement](https://flutter.dev/to/macos-entitlements):